Protesters speak their piece

 “We’re trying to send a positive message: ‘Stop the hate,’” Trump supporter Robert Greenwald said.

-According to a social media page for that group, they wave signs for the president the second Friday of every month at the intersection from 3:30-5:30 p.m.
+According to a social media page for that group, they wave signs for the president from 3:30-5:30 p.m. the second Friday of every month at the intersection.

 “I support our president,” Michael Pagani said.
 “I don’t think he’ll get impeached.”